Queen Elizabeth II

 - In June 2012 the Queen celebrated her Diamond Jubilee – 60 years on the throne.

-- The Queen is the constitutional monarch, that is the non-party-political head of state, of 16 of the 53 Commonwealth nations.
-These countries include the United Kingdom, Canada, Australia, New Zealand and Jamaica.
+- The Queen was the constitutional monarch, that is the non-party-political head of state, of 16 of the 53 Commonwealth nations.
+These countries include the United Kingdom (England, Wales, Scotland and Northern Ireland), Canada, Australia, New Zealand and Jamaica.

 - There have been 12 Prime Ministers during her reign.
 The first of these was Sir Winston Churchill.

 - As Head of State the Queen formally opens each new parliamentary session.